KZY

 KZY was a radio station located in Oakland, California, that was licensed to the Atlantic-Pacific Radio Supplies Company from December 9, 1921, until its deletion on January 24, 1923.
 It, and the Preston D. Allen station, KZM, were the first broadcasting stations licensed to Oakland.

-KZY was the successor to Experimental station 6XC, which dated to mid-1920, and which founder Lee de Forest suggested deserved credit as the "first radio-telephone station devoted solely" to broadcasting to the public.
-Including its predecessor, KZY's broadcasting history predated that of many better-known pioneer stations, including WWJ in Detroit, Michigan (started August 1920, originally as 8MK), and KDKA in Pittsburgh, Pennsylvania (debuted November 2, 1920 as 8ZZ).
+KZY was the successor to experimental station 6XC, which dated to mid-1920, and which founder Lee de Forest suggested deserved credit as the "first radio-telephone station devoted solely" to broadcasting to the public.
+Including its predecessor, KZY's broadcasting history predated that of many better-known pioneer stations, including WWJ in Detroit, Michigan (started August 1920, originally as 8MK), and KDKA in Pittsburgh, Pennsylvania (debuted November 2, 1920, as 8ZZ).

 6XC (California Theater station)

 Mary White with Lee de Forest, broadcasting at 6XC.

 Radio station 6XC was established by radio inventor Lee de Forest following his March 1920 move from New York City to San Francisco.
 In late 1919, de Forest had restarted an experimental radio station, 2XG (also known as "The Highbridge station"), at his laboratory in New York City, in order to promote the DeForest Radio Telephone and Telegraph company and showcase developments in vacuum-tube technology.
 Beginning in November 1919, that station had featured a nightly broadcast of news and entertainment.
 However, in early 1920 de Forest moved 2XG's transmitter from the Bronx to Manhattan without first getting permission from the government, and due to this infraction the local District Radio Inspector ordered him to suspend the station's operations.

-De Forest's response was to ship 2XG's 500-watt transmitter from New York to San Francisco, where it was used to start a new station, also operating under an Experimental license, now with the call sign 6XC.
+De Forest's response was to ship 2XG's 500-watt transmitter from New York to San Francisco, where it was used to start a new station, also operating under an experimental license, now with the call sign 6XC.
 Ellery W. Stone made arrangements for the station to be located at the California Theater, thus 6XC was commonly referred to as "The California Theater Station".
-It began operating in April, and was initially licensed to Lee de Forest, Inc.
+It began operating in April, and was initially licensed to Lee de Forest, Inc. (Note: The "6" in 6XC's call sign indicated that the station was located in the 6th Radio Inspection District, while the "X" signified it held an Experimental license.)